sumayahtechcampus/ProjectOne/README.md

 # ProjectOne
 List technologies used : HTML .
-CSS , JqUERY
+CSS , JQuery

 Link to wireframes and user stories:
 As a user, I should be able to start a new tic tac toe game